chivandikwa/gatsby-casper/src/content/react-ts-standards.md

 ✅ **DO** ensure that the component file name is the same as the default export component.

 ✅ **DO** make use of CSS modules.
-Keep this consistent and in particular do not make use of inline styles.
+Keep this consistent and in particular, do not make use of inline styles.

 ✅ **DO** favor functional components.
-They have a simpler syntax, no confusing lifecycle methods, constructors or boilerplate and due to being succinct are more readable.
+They have a simpler syntax, no confusing lifecycle methods, constructors, or boilerplate and due to being succinct are more readable.

-✅ **DO** favor multiple useEffect hook sections to make code more readable, over a single use with multiple responsibilities.
+✅ **DO** favor multiple useEffect hook sections to make code more readable, over a single useEffect hook with multiple responsibilities.

-> ℹ A good heuristic for this refactoring is when you have dependencies that do not apply to everything in the useEffect, for instance you could have a dependency on an id changing but in addition to fetching entity with that id you fetch data that would not have changed or be dependant on the id in the same hook.
+> ℹ A good heuristic for this refactoring is when you have dependencies that do not apply to everything in the useEffect, for instance, you could have a dependency on an id changing but in addition to fetching an entity with that id you fetch data that would not have changed or be dependant on the id in the same hook.
 This is also applicable with custom hooks that wrap around useEffect,

 ✅ **DO** consider virtualizing long lists.
 Unvirtualized long lists can make for a very horrible user experience with performance in many cases.